grizzlysmit/App-fix/README.md

 Motivation
 ----------

-Sometimes I exit a program nastily and I end up with a borked (broken) terminal like is I **`^C`** out of raku command line repl and I can no longer see what I am typing. solution run fix i.e. fix.raku and everything just clears up.
+Sometimes I exit a program nastily and I end up with a borked (broken) terminal fore example I **`^C`** out of raku command line repl and I can no longer see what I am typing. solution run fix i.e. fix.raku and everything just clears up.

 So put fix in your **`PATH`** and type **fix** and the borked terminal should come good.